-Italy is one of our favourite countries to travel in.
-We’ve visited dozens of times over the years, and I actually held my wedding ceremony in Venice (more on that later).
+We’ve been travelling in Italy for over thirty years, and by this point I’ve lost count of the trips.
+I got married in Venice (more on that later), which probably tells you how the country got under my skin.
 So when people ask us for a suggested Italy itinerary, we have a lot of opinions.

 This 10 day Italy itinerary is designed for first-time visitors who want to see the highlights without burning out.
-It covers four cities connected by high-speed trains: Rome, Florence, Bologna, and Venice.
+It covers three cities and one quieter detour, connected by high-speed trains: Rome, Florence, an overnight in Cinque Terre, and Venice.
 No flights, no car rental, no stressful logistics.
-You buy a train ticket, sit down, and two hours later you’re in a different world.
+You buy a train ticket, sit down, and a couple of hours later you’re in a different world.

 We’ve tested this route ourselves across multiple trips and refined it over the years.
-Every recommendation below comes from personal experience, from the restaurants to the tours to the hotels.
+Every recommendation below comes from personal experience, from the restaurants to the tours to the hotels we’ve actually slept in.
 Where we haven’t been somewhere personally, we’ll tell you.

 Table of Contents: